SharmaRahul21/etl-yelp.v1_DE_b/README.md

 # About Application:
 This is an extract-transform-load application designed in a modularized and reusable format, specifically developed to perform below transformation operations on the Yelp Dataset:

-1. Joins the individual datasets into a base summarized dataset(JSON, CSV and SQLITE3 db)
+1. Joins the individual datasets into a base summarized dataset(JSON, CSV and SQLITE3 db).
-2. Calculate the mean reviews by business
+2. Calculate the mean reviews by business.
-3. Calculate the mean reviews by zipcode for the Top 5 most business dense zipcodes
+3. Calculate the mean reviews by zipcode for the Top 5 most business dense zipcodes.
-4. Calculate the Top 10 most active reviewers
+4. Calculate the Top 10 most active reviewers.

 ##### NOTE 1: As the size of data was too big, github threw error of large file uploads.
 So after cloning this repository, Kindly copy [business_composition_final1.json, business_composition_final2.json, business_composition_final3.json, business_composition_final4.json, business_composition_final5.json, reviews1.csv, reviews2.csv, reviews3.csv, reviews4.csv, reviews5.csv, user.sqlite] to the package paths: yelp_etl_pkg.data.Yelp_data_Set & docker_build_yelp_etl.yelp_etl_pkg.data.Yelp_data_Set paths.